Last Updated: 5/2/23 | May 2nd, 2023

 1. M Montreal

 M Montreal’s super clean rooms run the gamut from female dorms to private apartments, and all have en suite bathrooms.
-I liked the pod feeling to the beds: they include a curtain so you can get some privacy, as well as outlets and a light.
-The mattresses are pretty uncomfortable (basically a gym mat), but the social vibe, plethora of activities, and friendly staff more than make up for that.
+I liked the pod-like feel of the beds; they include a curtain so you can get some privacy.
+There are also as outlets (so you can charge your electronics) and a light.
+The mattresses aren’t that comfortable (they’re basically gym mats), but the social vibe, plethora of activities, and friendly staff more than make up for that.

 M Montreal at a glance: